rzeldent/esp32cam-rtsp/README.md

 ```

 Next, the firmware has to be build and deployed to the ESP32.
-There are to flavours to do this; using the command line or the graphical interface of Visual Studio Code.
+There are two flavours to do this; using the command line or the graphical interface of Visual Studio Code.

 ### Using the command line